sandeepthalapanane/Implementation-of-the-Dijkstra-Algorithm-for-a-Point-Robot/readme.md

 python - proj2_sandeep_thalapanane.py
 ```

+## Input

+Run the code and give the start and goal coordinates as x, y

 ## Output

 Visulaization of the Dijkstra Algorithm for path planning of a Point Robot showing node exploration and optimal path